EQUITY INVESTMENT ANALYSIS - 2021/2

 Prior to registering online, you must read this general information and all relevant additional programme specific information.
 By completing online registration, you acknowledge that you have read such content, and accept all such changes.

-The module studies the various approaches to equity investment analysis, providing a systematic understanding of the challenges faced and the decisions to be taken when analysing and valuing corporate equity.
+The module examines the various approaches to equity investment analysis, providing a systematic understanding of the challenges faced and the decisions to be taken when analyzing and valuing corporate equity.
 It encompasses the principles and practice of valuation of companies’ shares.
-This is approached from several different aspects; industry analysis, company analysis, stock index valuation and the link between valuation and investment style.
-Real corporate analysis will be undertaken to highlight and evaluate the different approaches to investment analysis.
-This module is particularly useful for students considering a career in finance; investment management, investment banking, private equity or venture capital, but is also useful for those involved in other areas of corporate management where knowledge of investment analysis and company valuation is important.
+This is examined from several aspects; industry analysis, company analysis, valuation methods and the link between valuation and investment style.
+Real corporate analysis will be undertaken in order to highlight and evaluate the different approaches to investment analysis.

 Surrey Business School